 Inspire of enjoying various merits, a meeting is not free from the demerits.
 Some demerits are mentioned below:

-3. Meeting requires decoration of the venue, arrangement of accessories, and invitation or notification to the members.
+3. Costly: Meeting requires decoration of the venue, arrangement of accessories, and invitation or notification to the members.
 Moreover, it involves conveyance or entertainment.
 The whole process is costly.

 Requirements of a Valid Meeting